 USM Core Curriculum Policies (back to top)

 - The student has primary responsibility for ensuring that she or he completes USM Core curriculum requirements.
 Students should consult with an academic advisor for any questions regarding Core requirements.

 - With the exception of Engaged Learning courses, courses taken to satisfy the Core curriculum requirements may not be taken on a pass/fail basis or audited.

-- Satisfying a core curriculum requirement involves passing (with a grade of D minus or better) an approved USM course in that requirement area, transferring an equivalent course, or demonstrating other prior learning through approved prior learning assessment processes.
+- Satisfying a Core Curriculum requirement involves passing (with a grade of D minus or better) an approved USM course in that requirement area, transferring an equivalent course, or demonstrating other prior learning through approved prior learning assessment processes.
 Some majors require minimum grades for specific Core requirements.
 Students should consult the catalog section associated with their major for minimum grade policies of the major.

 - Overlaps between Core and major requirements: Courses selected for Core Electives must come from a subject area outside the primary subject of the declared major.
 Overlaps are not allowed between advanced electives and courses that satisfy lower division Core requirements in CE, CI, SCA, SE or QR.
 Courses carrying those designations are excluded from Core Electives.
 Students completing a Thematic Cluster are allowed one course overlap with primary subject area of their major.
 There are no other restrictions on overlaps between Core and major requirements except those that may be imposed by the major.
 See the section of the Undergraduate Catalog corresponding to your major for additional information.

 - Overlaps between Core requirements: Overlaps are permitted between the diversity requirement and other core requirements (except international), and between the international requirement and other core requirements (except diversity).
 Students must complete two distinct courses to satisfy the Diversity and International requirements.
-Some courses which satisfy the Ethical Inquiry requirement also apply toward one or more of the Thematic Clusters.
-Ethical Inquiry courses will also apply to the cluster alternative if the course in question does not have the same prefix as the primary subject area of the student's major.
+Overlaps are permitted between the Engaged Learning requirement and other Core requirements.
+Courses which satisfy Ethical Inquiry will also apply to Core Electives if the course in question does not have the same prefix as the primary subject area of the student's major.

 - Repeating courses to satisfy Core requirements: Completion of a course condition form is required for repeated courses and replacement grades.
 A failing grade in an EYE course may be replaced by a passing grade in any EYE course.
 All other failing grades may be replaced only by a passing grade in the same course.
 See Academic Policies section of the Undergraduate Catalog for University policies on repeating courses, replacement grades and the course condition form.
-The following courses satisfy College Writing, are considered equivalents, and will not be allowed for repeat credit.
-These courses follow the USM Repeat Policy : ENG 100, ENG 101, ENG 104, ESL 100, HON 100, LCC 110, LCC 111, RSP 100 and RSP 104.
+The following courses satisfy College Writing, are considered equivalents, and will not be allowed for repeat credit: ENG 100, ENG 101, ENG 104, ESL 100, HON 100, LCC 110, LCC 111, RSP 100 and RSP 104.